Hallucinogens, sometimes known as psychedelics, are substances that cause an altered state of perception.

 The spiritual use of hallucinogens dates back thousands of years.
 Humans have used psychoactive plants and fungus throughout history, often in a religious or ritualistic context.
 These substances can induce a mystical experience, making individuals feel more connected to other people, nature, and their higher self.

-Some people use the term ‘entheogen’ to describe hallucinogens.
+Some people use the term ‘entheogen’ to describe certain hallucinogens.
 The word derives from ancient Greek and translates roughly to ‘possessed by God,’ or ‘God within.’

 Many people still use psychedelic plants and their extracts in religious settings.
 Prime examples include ayahuasca and peyote.
 The hallucinogenic component of ayahuasca, N, N-dimethyltryptamine (DMT), has even received the nickname The Spirit Molecule.